Gilqamesh/QtCub3d/README.md

 ## Install

-- cmake
+- cmake, Qt6 and Qt5 is required as a dependency
-- win64 installer in installer directory
+- win64 installer in installer directory, no dependency is required

 ## Features